MToP: A MATLAB Benchmarking Platform for Evolutionary Multitasking: Guidelines for Using MToP

-{In this example, during the initial phase of evolution (Gen=1), the population initialization is dispersed across the decision space and poorly situated in the objective space.
+{Through these dynamic visualizations, researchers can intuitively grasp the algorithm's operational behavior.} {In this example, during the initial phase of evolution (Gen=1), the population initialization is dispersed across the decision space and poorly situated in the objective space.
 As evolution progresses through the first and middle phases {(Gen=200)}, individual gene knowledge transfer leads to populations swiftly converging to more favorable positions in the objective space, albeit at the expense of reduced diversity.
 Subsequently, in the middle and late stages {(Gen=500 to 700)}, the population gradually emphasizes diversity.
-By Gen=1000, MO-MFEA achieves the optimal Pareto frontier on the first task but becomes trapped in local optima on the second task.} {The schematics provide the key insight: the population for the second task is clustered in the similar decision space region as the population for the first task.
+By Gen=1000, MO-MFEA achieves the optimal {Pareto front} on the first task but becomes trapped in local optima on the second task.} {The schematics provide the key insight: the population for the second task is clustered in the similar decision space region as the population for the first task.
 However, the true optimal regions of these two tasks do not precisely overlap in the decision space.
-This observation strongly suggests the presence of negative knowledge transfer: the strong convergence of Task 1 has incorrectly pulled the Task 2 population into its own optimal region, causing it to converge on a local optimum for Task 2.
-This visualization functionality in MToP is crucial for diagnosing such algorithmic failures.
+This observation strongly suggests the presence of negative knowledge transfer: the strong convergence of Task 1 has incorrectly pulled the Task 2 population into its own optimal region.} {This confirms the limitation of the implicit transfer mechanism (Eq.~\eqref{eq:sbx}) discussed above: without domain adaptation, the direct mixing of variables drags the population towards the wrong attractor.}

 Furthermore, MToP can be used to validate the effectiveness of remedial approaches.
-For instance, Figure~\ref{fig:variation-Pareto-Dec}~(f) and (l) show the final population snapshot of MTDE-MKTA, an algorithm with multiple knowledge transfer mechanisms designed to mitigate this issue.
-In contrast to MO-MFEA, MTDE-MKTA successfully converges to the true optimal Pareto frontier for both tasks.
-This is further confirmed in the decision space, where the inset plot clearly shows the convergence to the correct optimal values ($0.5$ for dimensions $[2,40]$ and $0.5005$ for $[41,50]$), thus overcoming the negative transfer problem.} In MToP, the decision space population function applies not only to multi-objective problems but also to single-objective problems.
+For instance, Fig.~\ref{fig:variation-Pareto-Dec}~(f) and (l) show the final population snapshot of MTDE-MKTA, an algorithm with multiple knowledge transfer mechanisms designed to mitigate this issue.
+In contrast to MO-MFEA, MTDE-MKTA successfully converges to the true optimal {Pareto front} for both tasks. {This validates the efficacy of the explicit transformation (Eq.~\eqref{eq:evo-path-trans}), which successfully re-mapped the guiding solutions to the correct decision space region ($0.5005$), thus overcoming the negative transfer problem.}